Linus-Mussmaecher/rucola/README.md

 ### Display Screen
-The single note screen shows a number of statistics about a single note:
+The display screen shows a number of statistics about a single note:
  - Word count
  - Character count
  - Tags